What is 1:1 or BYOC?

-All students in grades 5-11 will be part of the BYOC program.
-Students in grades 3/4 and 12 will have access to shared carts that can be checked out by teachers.
-Students in grades 12 will be allowed to bring a personal device to school to work on class projects if they choose.
+All students in grades 5-12 will be part of the BYOC program.
+Students in grades 3/4 will have access to shared carts that can be checked out by teachers.
 Usage will be at the discretion of the teacher.

 What will be used to support typing skills?